The Guild of St Joseph and St Dominic: Hilary Pepler

-Pepler had an eclectic career, starting a social worker when he came under Gill's influence at Hammersmith.
+Pepler had an eclectic career, starting as a social worker before he came under Gill's influence at Hammersmith.
 Gill interested Pepler in the art of lettering which led to involvement in publishing. and eventually printing when he moved to Ditchling in 1916 to set up the St Dominic's Press, using a traditional handpress in preference to a more automated device.
-In the same year he abandoned his Quaker faith for Catholicism.
+In the same year, he abandoned his Quaker faith for Catholicism.
 He published The Game, with Gill and Johnson, airing the views which would lie behind the foundation of the Guild.
 His friendship with Gill was broken by Gill's move to Wales, and was never to recover, despite the marriage of Pepler's son and Gill's daughter Betty in 1927.
 His interests spread beyond the Guild in the 1930s into the arena of drama and mime.
 His insistence on employing a non-Catholic assistant led to his acrimonious departure in 1934, his printing business continuing under the name The Ditchling Press.
 His mimes were performed widely in Europe and the US to great critical acclaim.